 I can’t stress this enough, every data audit and every conversation with a GDPR specialist such as myself begins with a long, careful look at exactly what data you handle.
 It is THE most important job on day one…

-We can then follow the legal framework and guidelines to ensure it is handled in a safe and compliant way.
+We can then follow the legal framework and guidelines to ensure it is handled safely and correctly.

 The Information Commissioner’s Office (ICO) is another valuable resource offering the help, and support businesses need to ensure data privacy.
-Their website offers simple to understand guides about data protection aimed at SME’s and even checklists and self-assessment tools such as this one.
+Their website provides simple-to-understand guides about data protection aimed at SMEs and even checklists and self-assessment tools such as this one.

-The ICO is a supervisory body and goes the extra mile to offer help and advice to individuals and organisations.
+The ICO is a supervisory body that goes the extra mile to offer help and advice to individuals and organisations.

 Lastly, but by no means least, there is me!
-As a certified Data Protection Officer, I can offer the help and support you need to ensure you ‘know your data’, and you’re handling it perfectly.
+As a certified Data Protection Officer, I can offer the help and support you need to ensure you ‘know your data’ and handle it perfectly.

 Why not send me a message, live chat or request a call any time?
 I’d love to help.